-When Cluster Coordinator has sufficient information to understand the circumstances of the alleged bullying and the students involved, a number of strategies may be implemented to address the behaviour and support affected students in consultation with Student Wellbeing Team, teachers, Student Support Services, Assistant Principal, Principal, or Department of Education and Training specialist staff.
+When the Cluster Coordinator has sufficient information to understand the circumstances of the alleged bullying and the students involved, several strategies may be implemented to address the behaviour and support affected students in consultation with Student Wellbeing Team, teachers, Student Support Services, Assistant Principal, Principal, or Department of Education and Training specialist staff.

-There are a number of factors that will be considered when determining the most appropriate response to the behaviour.
-When making a decision about how to respond to bullying behaviour, Mooroolbark College will consider:
+There are factors that will be considered when determining the most appropriate response to the behaviour.
+When deciding about how to respond to bullying behaviour, Mooroolbark College will consider:

-- the age and maturity of the students involved - the severity and frequency of the bullying, and the impact it has had on the target student - whether the student/s engaging in bullying behaviour have displayed similar behaviour before - whether the bullying took place in a group or one-to-one context - whether the students engaging in bullying behaviour demonstrates insight or remorse for their behaviour - the alleged motive of the behaviour, including any element of provocation.
+- The age, maturity and individual circumstances of the students involved - The severity and frequency of the bullying, and the impact it has had on the target student - Whether the student/s engaging in bullying behaviour have displayed similar behaviour before - Whether the bullying took place in a group or one-to-one context - Whether the students engaging in bullying behaviour demonstrates insight or remorse for their behaviour - The alleged motive of the behaviour.

-Cluster Coordinator may implement all, or some of the following responses to bullying behaviours:
+The House Leaders/Cluster Leaders may implement all, or some of the following responses to bullying behaviours:

-- Offer counselling support to the target student or students, including referral to the Wellbeing team. - Offer counselling support to the students engaging in bullying behaviour, including referral to Wellbeing team. - Offer counselling support to affected students, including witnesses and/or friends of the target student, including referral the Wellbeing team. - Facilitate a restorative practice meeting with all or some of the students involved.
-The objective of restorative practice is to repair relationships that have been damaged by bringing about a sense of remorse and restorative action on the part of the person who has bullied someone and forgiveness by the person who has been bullied. - Facilitate a mediation between some or all of the students involved to help to encourage students to take responsibility for their behaviour and explore underlying reasons for conflict or grievance.
-Mediation is only suitable if all students are involved voluntarily and demonstrate a willingness to engage in the mediation process. - Facilitate a Student Support Group meeting and/or Behaviour Support Plan for affected students. - Prepare a Safety Plan or Individual Management Plan restricting contact between target and students engaging in bullying behaviour. - Provide discussion and/or mentoring for different social and emotional learning competencies of the students involved, including mentoring provided by older students or involvement in specialist program such as the CORE group. - Monitor the behaviour of the students involved for an appropriate time and take follow up action if necessary. - Implement year group targeted strategies to reinforce positive behaviours, for example the explicit teaching of college values through Home Group or House Assemblies. - Implement disciplinary consequences for the students engaging in bullying behaviour, which may include removal of privileges, detention, suspension and/or expulsion consistent with our Student Wellbeing and Engagement policy, the Ministerial Order on Suspensions and Expulsions and any other relevant Department policy. - Mooroolbark College understands the importance of monitoring and following up on the progress of students who have been involved in or affected by bullying behaviour.
+- Offer wellbeing support including referral to a member of the Wellbeing team to: - The target student or students - The students engaging in the bullying behaviour - Affected students, including witnesses and/or friends of the target student - Facilitate a restorative practice meeting with all or some of the students involved.
+The objective of restorative practice is to repair relationships that have been damaged by bringing about a sense of remorse and restorative action on the part of the person who has bullied someone and forgiveness by the person who has been bullied. - Facilitate a mediation between some or all the students involved to help to encourage students to take responsibility for their behaviour and explore underlying reasons for conflict or grievance.
+Mediation is only suitable if all students are involved voluntarily and demonstrate a willingness to engage in the mediation process. - Facilitate a Student Support Group meeting and/or Behaviour Support Plan for affected students - Prepare a Safety Plan or Individual Management Plan restricting contact between target and students engaging in bullying behaviour - Provide discussion and/or mentoring for different social and emotional learning competencies of the students involved, including mentoring provided by older students or involvement in specialist program such as the CORE group - Monitor the behaviour of the students involved for an appropriate time and take follow up action if necessary - Implement cohort, year group, or whole school targeted strategies to reinforce positive behaviours, for example the explicit teaching of college values through Home Group or House Assemblies - Implement proportionate disciplinary consequences for the students engaging in bullying behaviour, which may include removal of privileges, detention, suspension and/or expulsion consistent with our Student Wellbeing and Engagement policy, the Ministerial Order on Suspensions and Expulsions and any other relevant Department policy.

+Mooroolbark College understands the importance of monitoring and following up on the progress of students who have been involved in or affected by bullying behaviour.
 Where appropriate, school staff will also endeavour to provide parents and carers with updates on the management of bullying incidents.

-is responsible for maintaining up to date records of the investigation of and responses to bullying behaviour.
+Mooroolbark College is responsible for maintaining up to date records of the investigation of and responses to bullying behaviour.